 |Parish||Band A||Band B||Band C||Band D||Band E||Band F||Band G||Band H|

 12 monthly payments

-Council Tax is normally spread over 10 monthly instalments, if you wish to pay your bill over 12 monthly instalments please go to: Our "change your bill frequency" page.
+Council Tax is normally spread over 10 monthly instalments.
+If you wish to pay your bill over 12 monthly instalments please see our change your bill frequency page.